Alternate Names: Cornish Stone, China Stone, Corn Stn, China-stone

 Its diversity of oxides make it similar in composition to common stone, thus its name.
 It is common to see synthetic substitutes for this material since it is easy to blend other feldspars to approximate the analysis of Cornish stone.
 These substitutes have the advantage of having no fluorine (which is suspected in various glaze faults that do not appear when using the substitutes).
 Hammill & Gillespie makes one of these, H&G Cornwall Stone.
 It is described in an article in Ceramics Technical Nov 2011, the chemistry given there differs from the chemistry we show here.
 The logic for the chemistry we show can be found in an article on this site (link below).

-Three Cornwall Stone shipments fired at cone 8 in melt flow testers and compared to Nepheline Syenite.
+Three Cornwall Stone shipments fired at cone 8 in melt flow testers (GLFL test) and compared to Nepheline Syenite.
 Each contains 10% Ferro Frit 3134.

 These flow tests demonstrate how similar the substitute recipe (left) is to the real material (right).
 20% Frit 3134 has been added to each to enable better melting at cone 5 (they do not flow even at cone 11 without the frit).
 Links below provide the recipe for the substitute and outline the method of how it was derived using Digitalfire Insight software.
 This substitute is chemically equivalent to what we feel is the best average for the chemistry of Cornwall Stone.

 Cornwall Stone as it changes over time.
 Left: Traditional blue material, could be 20 years old.
 Center: A shipment we got in Feb 2014.
 Right: A shipment in Oct 2014.
-Front: 10 gram balls prepared for melt flow test.
+Front: 10 gram balls prepared for a melt-flow GBFL test.
 The blue powder is the most difficult to form after water has been added, the tan one is the easiest.

 This is a cone 11 oxidation melt flow test.
 Shown (left to right) are the new shipment of Cornwall Stone 2011, the L3617 calculated equivalent (a recipe, see link), the older Cornwall shipment we have been using and the H&G substitute 2011 (far right, mislabelled on the picture).
 These do not flow well here, a small frit addition is needed to better compare them.
 However they have melted enough to see some differences in whiteness and degree of melt.
 Notice the L3617 is more like the old Cornwall than the new Cornwall is.